-The Society’s main publication is Archives of natural history, produced twice a year, and distributed free to all members.
-It contains refereed, illustrated papers and book reviews and is published for the Society by Edinburgh University Press.
+The Society’s main publication is Archives of Natural History containing refereed, illustrated papers and book reviews on the history and bibliography of natural history in its broadest sense, and in all periods and all cultures.
+It is published for the Society by Edinburgh University Press.

 An informal Newsletter is produced twice a year and distributed free to members.
 It contains details of forthcoming meetings, news of other events, a lively Notes & Queries section, members’ news and new publications.